masc-ucsc/docs/docs/pyrope/04-variables.md

 }

-if cond.::[comptime] {  // checks if cond is compute at comptime let v = cond if cond {
+if cond.[comptime] {  // checks if cond is compute at comptime let v = cond if cond {
     puts "cond is compile time and true"